neurotrophic/Colab/README.md

 #### Write a IPython Magic class from scratch
-The goal of this project is to learn how IPython Magic works and add the ablity to run and display the output of other programming languages like Node, C, C++
+The goal of this project is to learn how IPython Magic works and add the ablity to run and display the output of other programming languages like Javascript, C, C++

-- [x] Execute code python inside cell with Python
+- [x] Execute Python code inside cell with Python
-- [x] Execute code c++ inside cell with Gcc
+- [x] Execute C++ code inside cell with Gcc
-- [x] Execute code javascript inside cell with Node
+- [x] Execute Javascript code inside cell with Node

 Links
 * http://ipython.readthedocs.io/en/stable/interactive/magics.html